-The Gabbs Project is the Company's only material property as the date of this AIF.
-The following disclosure relating to the Gabbs Project is based on information derived from the Gabbs Project Technical Report, other than the disclosure relating to the ownership of the Gabbs Project and as otherwise noted.
-Reference should be made to the full text of the Gabbs Project Technical Report, which is available electronically on the SEDAR website at www.sedar.com under our SEDAR profile, as the Gabbs Project Technical Report contains additional assumptions, qualifications, references, reliances and procedures which are not fully described herein.
+P2 Gold considers the Gabbs Project a material property as of the date of this AIF.
+The following disclosure relating to the Gabbs Project is based on information derived from the Gabbs Project Technical Report, other than the disclosure relating to the ownership of the Gabbs Project, exploration after the date of the Gabbs Project Technical Report (P2 Gold's news releases dated March 29, 2022; April 19, 2022; and August 4, 2022), and as otherwise noted.
+Reference should be made to the full text of the Gabbs Project Technical Report, which is available electronically on the SEDAR website at www.sedar.com under P2 Gold's Company profile, as the Gabbs Project Technical Report Technical Report ontains additional assumptions, qualifications, references, reliances and procedures which are not fully described herein.